Quick guide to Windows as a service

 Some new terms have been introduced as part of Windows as a service, so you should know what these terms mean.

-- Feature updates will be released twice per year, around March and September.
-As the name suggests, these will add new features to Windows 10, delivered in bite-sized chunks compared to the previous practice of Windows releases every 3-5 years.
+- Feature updates are released twice per year, around March and September.
+As the name suggests, these updates add new features, delivered in bite-sized chunks compared to the previous practice of Windows releases every 3-5 years.

-- Insider Preview builds are made available during the development of the features that will be shipped in the next feature update, enabling organizations to validate new features as well as compatibility with existing apps and infrastructure, providing feedback to Microsoft on any issues encountered.
+- Insider Preview builds are made available during the development of the features that will be shipped in the next feature update, enabling organizations to validate new features and confirm compatibility with existing apps and infrastructure, providing feedback to Microsoft on any issues encountered.

 - Deployment rings are groups of devices used to initially pilot, and then to broadly deploy, each feature update in an organization.